Dell Pettus: College career

 During Pettus's true freshman season in 2019, he played in all 12 games and started 10 of them at free safety.
 He finished the season with a freshman leading 63 total tackles.
 He also averaged 5.9 tackles during his starting games.
 He was named to the All-Sun Belt team as an honorable mention.
 During the 2020 season, he played in and started all 11 games at strong safety.
 He finished the season with 58 tackles, 2.0 tackles for loss, five pass breakups, 44 intercepted yards for an interception and a touchdown.
 He was named to the All-Sun Belt Third Team.
 During the 2021 season, he played in and started all 12 games, finishing the season with 54 tackles, 1.0 tackle for loss and a field goal attempt against Liberty.
 During the 2022 season, he played in and started all 14 games at strong safety.
 He finished the season with 66 tackles, 0.5 tackles for loss, two pass breakups and a fumble recovery.
 During the 2023 season, he played in and started all 14 games, finishing the season with 74 tackles, 4.0 tackles for loss, 1.0 sacks, four pass breakups and a fumble recovery.
 He was named to the All-Sun Belt Second Team.

 Professional career

 Pettus went undrafted in the 2024 NFL draft and was signed shortly after by the New England Patriots.
+Pettus played in Super Bowl LV, recording two total tackles in the 29–13 loss to the Seattle Seahawks.